- Number of students per year: about five

 Our typical offer is two A* and one A grade at A-Level or 776 at Higher Level for IB, or equivalent.
 You don't need to take Economics at A-Level but it may be useful.
 The broad nature of the Economics course means that both sciences such as Physics and essay based arts subjects such as History can be a good preparation.

 A-Level or IB Higher Level Mathematics or an equivalent qualification is essential.
 This reflects the fact that the Cambridge Economics course is rigorous and uses mathematical models to analyse economic problems.
 It's important that you are very proficient in mathematics.
 Taking Further Mathematics at AS or A-Level or IB Higher Level is also very useful, although not required.

 We welcome applications from students with other qualifications comparable to A-Level, such as Scottish Certificate of Sixth Year Studies, the International Baccalaureate, and other school leaving examinations.
 We also welcome applications from affiliated students.

 You'll need to complete a written assessment before your interview at an authorised local centre, most likely your school or college.
-This assessment will take place on 4th November.
+This assessment will take place in early November.

 You can find more information about this assessment, and a sample paper, on the University undergraduate Economics pages.